provided-as-is/events/COC.md

 Provided As Is is dedicated to providing a safe, comfortable, and accessible environment for all participants.
 We will not tolerate any inappropriate behavior, remarks, images, or online posts.
 We will not tolerate harassment in any form.
 The use of sexual language and imagery will not be tolerated.
 Participants violating these rules may be sanctioned or expelled from conferences, meetups, or other affiliated events without a refund at the discretion of the organizers.

-All organizers, attendees, speakers, sponsors, and volunteers at Provided As Is events are required to agree with the following Code of Conduct.
-Organizers will enforce this code throughout all Provided As Is affiliated events.
+All organizers, attendees, speakers, sponsors, and volunteers at Provided As Is events - and contributors and participants in its repositories - are required to agree with the following Code of Conduct.
+Organizers will enforce this code throughout all Provided As Is affiliated events and in the repositories.
 We expect cooperation from all participants to ensure a safe, comfortable, and inclusive environment for everyone.

 ### Need Help?

-If you have any questions, comments, or concerns, or need to report anything that makes you feel uncomfortable or unsafe, please contact one of our [organizers](provided-as-is@formidable.com).
+If you have any questions, comments, or concerns, or need to report anything that makes you feel uncomfortable or unsafe, please contact one of our [organizers](providedasis@gmail.com).

 ## The Less Quick Version